Experience the splendor of six beloved national parks of the West with these insider tips.

 Mather Point, right in Grand Canyon Village, is undoubtedly the park's most popular (and crowded) viewpoint.
 Other breathtaking South Rim views can be had from Yavapai Point and Lipan Point.

 "With the canyon's geologic spectacle, visitors sometimes overlook our hidden cultural gems," says Kirby-Lynn Shedlowski, the park's public affairs officer.
-For example, the historic Desert View Watchtower, 45 minutes east of Grand Canyon Village, recently became a Native American heritage center with exhibits and demonstrations by members of the 11 tribes with ancestral ties to the canyon.
+For example, the historic Desert View Watchtower (currently closed), 45 minutes east of Grand Canyon Village, is now a Native American heritage center with exhibits and demonstrations by members of the 11 tribes with ancestral ties to the canyon.
 Shedlowski also suggests cycling as a transportation option along the South Rim, which offers rentals and a paved pedestrian-bike trail.

 Sequoia National Park, California